syncfusion-content/javascript-docs/js/Chart/Data-Markers.md

 ## Smartlabels

-Overlapping of labels can be avoided by enabling the [enableSmartLabels](../api/ejchart#members:series-enablesmartlabels) property.
-Default value is *true* for *accumulation type series* and *false* for *other series types*.
+Overlapping of the labels can be avoided by enabling the [enableSmartLabels](../api/ejchart#members:series-enablesmartlabels) property.
+The default value is *true* for *accumulation type series* and *false* for *other series types*.

 The following code example shows how to enable smart labels,